 I’m not particularly astute tweeter, so these tools are aimed squarely at time-poor marketers like me.
 So far I’ve learned that:

-Most other tools only report on follower growth, reach, and engagement, so being enlightened as to when, what, and how often to post for maximum gain is a social media manager’s dream.
-You can also choose to view an individual social account’s performance, dive into individual posts and add all Buffer’s charts to a custom report with the click of a button.
+Most other tools only report on basic analytics data - follower growth, reach, and engagement - so being enlightened as to when, what, and how often to post for maximum gain is a social media manager’s dream.
+You can also choose to view an individual social media account’s performance, dive into individual posts and add all Buffer’s charts to a custom report with the click of a button.

 Shopify store owners will be pleased to hear you can now join the dots between your social media marketing and Shopify sales.
 An awful lot of this insight can be found within Shopify itself - either within the dashboard or reports, where you can drill down in more detail.
 You can also setup ID tags for individual campaigns in Google Analytics.
 That said, there is some value in having easy access to everything and being able to act in a few clicks.
 Insight and action in a single platform.